Overview of the projects

 EUROCOURSE will tackle fragmentation in the funding and usage of cancer registries in Europe.
 It will do so by exploring ways to link and integrate national/regional programmes aimed at supporting cancer registries and research carried out using registry data.
 At the same time EUROCOURSE is seeking to optimize the use of cancer registration data for the amelioration of cancer control and the strengthening of population-based cancer research in Europe.

-TAP-2-3 – Upgrade of sample release system in Estonian Genome Center, the University of Tartu
+TAP-2-3 – Upgrade of sample release system in Estonian Genome Centre, the University of Tartu

 January 2010 – January 2012